 Attorney at Girard Sharp LLP

-Mikaela advocates for injured consumers and other purchasers in complex civil litigation, including antitrust cases and product liability matters.
+Mikaela advocates for injured consumers and other purchasers in complex civil litigation, including antitrust cases and product liability suits.
+She also volunteers with the Federal Pro Bono Project of the Bar Association of San Francisco.

 Travis Bustamante